Are you interesting in standing as a candidate for Merseyside’s Police and Crime Commissioner (PCC)?

 To ensure all PCC candidates have equal access to information, the Office of the Police and Crime Commissioner (OPCC) has identified a single point of contact (SPOC) who will respond to all communication and enquiries from candidates or parties.

-The SPOC for Merseyside is Dr Joanne Liddy, Chief of Staff.
-If you have a query relating to policing or the PCC’s work you can contact Jo on (0151) 777 5155 or by emailing [email protected]
+The SPOC for Merseyside is Clive Howarth, OPCC Chief Executive.
+If you have a query relating to policing or the PCC’s work you can contact Clive on (0151) 777 5155 or by emailing [email protected]

-Please note, in the interests of fairness and transparency, and in line with national guidance produced by Merseyside's OPCC and released by the Association of Policing and Crime Chief Executives (APACE), information requested by any candidate will be published online and available to all candidates.
-Please find all responses here.
+Please note, in the interests of fairness and transparency, and in line with national guidance released by the Association of Policing and Crime Chief Executives (APACE), information requested by any candidate will be published online and available to all candidates.
+Please find all questions and responses here.

-Enquiries relating to the electoral process should be directed to the Returning Officer for the election.
-The Returning Officer is independent from the PCC and has responsibility for the administration of the election process.
-For Merseyside this is Ged Fitzgerald at Liverpool City Council.
-Further details on the administration of the PCC election can be found here, including how to register your intention to stand for election.
+Enquiries relating to the electoral process should be directed to the Police Area Returning Officer (PARO) for the election.
+The PARO is independent from the PCC and has responsibility for the administration of the election process.
+Please find more information about the administration of the election and the PARO on the Liverpool City Council website here.

 A dedicated web page on the Electoral Commission website provides information on the roles and responsibilities of Returning Officers.

-Candidates must register for this event by 5pm on Monday 18th April 2016 by emailing [email protected] Please let us know in advance if there are any specific areas of work you would like to be covered at the event.
+Candidates must register for this event by 5pm on Monday 13th April 2020 by emailing [email protected].
+Please let us know in advance if there are any specific areas of work you would like to be covered at the event.

 Other Useful Links